Spatial Mapping

 Select the field of view to map

-The magnification setting of the scanning (SEM) or scanning transmission electron microscope (STEM) determines the field of view.
+The field of view is determined by the scanning (SEM) magnification setting or scanning transmission electron microscope (STEM).
 Please consult your microscope manual for details.

 Acquire a map